Strategic Planning

 Innovation and Technology Transfer

-Actions are planned to foster entrepreneurship and innovation, including support for startups, patent filings, and expansion of technical outputs with practical applications.
-Strengthening ties with CENTEV and developing specific courses are part of this strategy.
+Actions are scheduled to foster entrepreneurship and innovation, including support for startups, patent applications, and broadening technical productions with immediate practical application.
+Strengthening ties with Centev and developing entrepreneurship courses underpin this dimension.

 Infrastructure and Funding